Neo-Assyrian Empire: Sargon II and Sennacherib

 Shocked and frightened by the manner of his father's death and its theological implications, Sargon's son Sennacherib distanced himself from his father.
 Sennacherib never mentioned Sargon in his inscriptions and abandoned Dur-Sharrukin, instead moving the capital to Nineveh, previously the residence of the crown prince.
 One of the first building projects he undertook was restoring a temple dedicated to the death-god Nergal, likely due to worries concerning his father's fate.
 Several of the vassal states in the Levant stopped paying tribute, and Marduk-apla-iddina retook Babylon with the aid of the Elamites.

 Sennacherib was thus faced with numerous enemies almost immediately upon his accession, and it took years to defeat them all.
-In 704 BC he sent the Assyrian army, led by officials, to Anatolia to avenge Sargon's death.
+In 704 BCE he sent the Assyrian army, led by officials, to Anatolia to avenge Sargon's death.
 Sennacherib began warring against Marduk-apla-iddina.
 After fighting against Babylonia for nearly two years, Sennacherib succeeded in recapturing Babylonia, though Marduk-apla-iddina fled to Elam once again, and Bel-ibni, a Babylonian noble who had been raised at the Assyrian court, was installed as vassal king of Babylon.

-In 701 BC Sennacherib undertook the most famous campaign of his reign, invading the Levant to force the states there to pay tribute again.
+In 701 BCE Sennacherib undertook the most famous campaign of his reign, invading the Levant to force the states there to pay tribute again.
 This conflict is the first Assyrian war to be recorded in great detail sources other than Assyrian inscriptions including the Hebrew Bible.
 The Assyrian account diverges somewhat from the Biblical one; whereas the Assyrian inscriptions describe the campaign as a resounding success, in which tribute was regained, some states were annexed outright and Sennacherib even managed to stop Egyptian ambitions in the region, the Bible describes Sennacherib suffering a crushing defeat outside Jerusalem.
 Since Hezekiah, the king of Judah (who ruled Jerusalem), paid a heavy tribute to Sennacherib after the campaign, modern scholars consider it more likely that the Biblical account, motivated by theological concerns, is highly distorted and that Sennacherib succeeded in his goals of the campaign and re-imposed Assyrian authority in the region.
+Despite this, Herodotus, a Greek historian, noted an Assyrian defeat.
+The majority of scholars in this area believe the discrepancy is due to two sieges, one resulting in an Assyrian victory, the other in a failure.